- Dirt Half Challenge

 Dirt Running is the data controller in regards to the events referenced above and is responsible for the use, processing and sharing of your personal information in relation to the fulfilment of your event entry or contacting you if you have opted-in to receive marketing communications.

-You have the right to make a complaint at any time to the Information Commissioner’s Office (the ICO), the UK supervisory authority for data protections issues (www.ico.org.uk), if you are concerned your data is not being handled correctly.
-We would, however, appreciate the opportunity to deal with your concerns before approaching the ICO so please contact us in the first instance by firstname.lastname@example.org.
+You have the right to make a complaint at any time to the Information Commissioner’s Office (the ICO), the UK supervisory authority for data protection issues (www.ico.org.uk), if you are concerned about your data is being handled correctly.
+We would, however, appreciate the opportunity to deal with your concerns before approaching the ICO so please contact us in the first instance by email@example.com.

 YOUR LEGAL RIGHTS